 I rewrote several websites which were never made to last very long and ended up breaking modern browsers.
 One example is the Cambria site.
 Since the brand department was not ready to redesign the site, I was paid to make it work.

 There was very little salvageable code, so I rewrote the site over the course of three weeks.
 The site's appearance did not change.
 I focused on making the pages load faster, making it easier to maintain, and of course make it function better with modern browsers.

 JFE has since redesigned the website I rewrote.
-You can see my work below and you can download my source code.
 The original is available upon request.
 I would have it for show here but part of it is written in ASP and my server is a linux box.

 Elvia's Child Care